 There’s a few fishermen around – and a solitary pelican.

 It costs me a bit of time, as I return to the end of Avoca Beach, and then follow Avoca Drive up the headland.
+I’m not back on the official 5 Lands Walk route.
 A walking track from Ascot Avenue to the Avoca Water Tower removes most of the “road walking”, providing a steep but direct route to the top of the headland.

 From the Avoca Water Tower a service trail descends towards the coast, providing occasional views over the ocean.